Richarlison

 He began his professional career with América Mineiro in 2015, winning promotion from the Campeonato Brasileiro Série B in his only season before transferring to Fluminense.
-He totalled 67 matches and 19 goals in his two years there and was named in the Team of the Season when the club finished as runners-up in the 2017 Campeonato Carioca.
-He then signed for Watford, and a year later Everton.
+He totalled 67 matches and 19 goals in his two years there, and was named in the Team of the Season when the club finished as runners-up in the 2017 Campeonato Carioca.
+After this spell he then signed for Watford, and a year later Everton.
 He later signed for Tottenham Hotspur in 2022.

-At international level, Richarlison made his senior debut for Brazil in 2018.
-He was a member of the team that won the 2019 Copa América, came runners-up at the 2021 Copa América and won a gold medal at the 2020 Olympic tournament, also playing at the 2022 FIFA World Cup.
+At the international level, Richarlison made his senior debut for Brazil in 2018.
+He was a member of the team that won the 2019 Copa América, were runners-up at the 2021 Copa América and won a gold medal at the 2020 Olympic tournament.
+Although Brazil did not advance beyond the quarter-finals of the 2022 FIFA World Cup, Richarlison's dramatic goal with a scissor kick in the match against Serbia was voted the Goal of the Tournament.

 Club career

 América Mineiro

-Richarlison de Andrade was born on 10 May 1997 in Nova Venécia, Espírito Santo.
+Richarlison was born in Nova Venécia, Espírito Santo.
 He joined América Mineiro's youth setup in December 2014, from Real Noroeste.
 In June 2015, he was promoted to the first team by manager Givanildo Oliveira.
-He had previously been close to giving up on a career in football, having been rejected by several teams and spent all his money on a 600-kilometre one-way ticket to Belo Horizonte for his trial.
+He had previously been close to giving up on a career in football, having been rejected by several teams, and spent all his money on a 600-kilometre one-way ticket to Belo Horizonte for his trial.

 Richarlison made his professional debut on 4 July 2015 in a 3–1 home win against Mogi Mirim.
 After entering as a late substitute for Cristiano, he scored the last goal of the match.
 Seventeen days later, he extended his contract until 2018.

-On 21 November 2015, as América earned promotion to Campeonato Brasileiro Série A with a 1–1 home draw against Ceará, Richarlison was sent-off at the end of the match for a foul on Charles.
+On 21 November 2015, as América earned promotion to Campeonato Brasileiro Série A with a 1–1 home draw against Ceará, Richarlison was sent off at the end of the match for a foul on Charles.